IDMNYU/synthaccess/brailleOverlays/README.md

 <br>

-## Option #1: Braille Tape
+## Option #1: Braille tape

-The simplest way to add braille to a synthesizer is to use a low cost braille labeller (such as [this one](https://www.maxiaids.com/product/reizen-rl-350-braille-labeler)) and some labeling tape (such as [this](https://www.amazon.com/NineLeaf-Compatible-3D-Embossing-Organizer/dp/B0C3MGZKYH/?th=1)).
+The simplest way to add braille to a synthesizer is to use a low cost braille labeller (such as [this one](https://www.maxiaids.com/product/reizen-rl-350-braille-labeler)) and some adhesive-backed labeling tape (such as [this](https://www.amazon.com/NineLeaf-Compatible-3D-Embossing-Organizer/dp/B0C3MGZKYH/?th=1)).
 You can then punch out braille labels and apply them directly to your synthesizer front panel.
 If you use clear labels, you can place the labels over your synthesizer.

+n.b. an alternative to this method is to print out sheets of braille on an embossing printer (such as [this one](https://viewplus.com/product/vp-columbia-2/#product-more-info)) using sticker paper which you then cut out and affix to the device.

+## Option #2: Labels on an overlay

+While it's great to add labels directly to your equipment, two issues might occur.
+First, the synthesizer surface might not take well to adhesive labels (for example, if the face plate on the synthesizer is powder-coated).
+Second, you might be worried about the labels damaging your synthesizer (for example, if you have a vintage equipment where adhesives might cause wear on the visual labels underneath.

+A great solution for all of this is to cut a plexiglass overlay for your synthesizer, and then affix the braille to the overlay.
+You can often make these overlays simply if you have access to pre-cut plexiglass (we use 0.040" clear colorless acrylic) and a laser cutter.

 ## Suggested Mappings